-As disclosed in note 19, the Group has a loan for which there was a breach of financial covenant as at 31 December 2023 resulting in classification of the loan as current liability.
-However, considering that the Group is in process of negotiation to obtain waiver letter from the lender, the management expects that the repayment of the secured loan will follow the contractual schedule.
+As disclosed in note 20, the Group has a loan for which there was a breach of certain non-financial covenants as at 31 December 2024 resulting in classification of the loan as on demand.
+However, the Group is in process of negotiation to obtain waiver letter from the lender and expects that the repayment of the secured loan to follow the contractual schedule.